gausby/pursuit/README.md

 # Pursuit - A JavaScript Object Query Language

+**notice** This is an experimental *0.2.0* branch.
+It introduces optimization of the generated code and parts of the engine has been rewritten.
+It will be merged into master and published to NPM when it has been tested and proven as good as the current master.

 Pursuit is a Object Query Language written for the V8 JavaScript engine.
 It compiles a given query into JavaScript code for optimal performance when checking many objects for certain characteristics.
 All compiled functions returns a boolean value, making them useful in filter functions.

 This project is heavily inspired by [Mathias Buus](https://github.com/mafintosh)'s [CopenhagenJS](http://copenhagenjs.dk/) talk on [JSON query compilation](https://github.com/mafintosh/json-query-compilation).